onthemove31/gametracking/README.md

 7. **License**

     This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more details.

 ### How to Use This `README.md`
 1. **Place the File**: Save the content as `README.md` in the root directory of your project.
 2. **Push to GitHub**: Once the file is in place, it will be included in your next commit, and GitHub will automatically display it on your repository's main page.

-This `README.md` will give users and contributors clear instructions on how to set up, use, and contribute to your project.